 Sync’s free plan offers 5GB of free storage, although the amount of data transfer is limited.
 Paid plans are also not expensive, starting at $49 a year, with 500GB of storage.

-The runner-up top Dropbox alternative is pCloud.
+The Dropbox competitor I think is best is pCloud.
 It is secure and easy-to-use cloud storage that gives you 10GB of free storage and offers affordable lifetime plans for up to 2TB.

 All of these Dropbox competitors come with apps for almost all devices and platforms including Windows, Mac, iOS, and Android, so you can easily sync files and access your secure files from anywhere on any device you own.